Skip to Main Content

 To enable CubeFS to support the object storage protocol, you need to activate the object gateway [5].
 The purpose of the object gateway is to provide an S3-compatible object storage interface.
 This allows CubeFS to support both traditional POSIX file system interfaces and S3-compatible object storage interfaces.
 By doing so, CubeFS can leverage the advantages of both general-purpose interfaces, providing users with a more flexible data storage and access solution.
 Specifically, after enabling the object gateway, users can use the native Amazon S3 SDK to operate files stored in CubeFS, thereby enjoying the convenience of object storage.

-To facilitate the startup of the Object Gateway, you can directly execute the following command in the root directory of CubeFS to start the Object Gateway.
-This will start an Object Gateway service that listens on the default port 17410:
+To facilitate the startup of the object gateway, you can directly execute the following command in the root directory of CubeFS to start the object gateway, which will start an object gateway service listening on the default port 17410:

 sh ./shell/deploy_object.sh /home/data